moj-analytical-services/splink_graph/README.md

 - cluster avg edge betweenness
 - cluster weisfeiler lehman graphhash (in order to quickly test for graph isomorphisms)

-Cluster metrics are really helpful at finding the needle (of for example clusters with possible linking errors) in the haystack (whole set of clusters after the data linking process)
+Cluster metrics are really helpful at finding the needles (of for example clusters with possible linking errors) in the haystack (whole set of clusters after the data linking process).

 ---

 ####  Node metrics

-Node metrics  have as an input a spark edgelist dataframe that also includes the component_id (cluster_id) where the edge is in.
+Node metrics  have as an input a spark edgelist dataframe that also includes the component_id (cluster_id) where the edge belongs.
 The output is a row of one or more metrics per node

 Node metrics curretnly offered: